Rathbones: 21st century

 In April 2023, Rathbones agreed to buy Investec's wealth and investment businesses in the UK and Channel Islands for £839 million.
 The deal excludes Investec Bank (Switzerland) and Investec International wealth business.
+Investec had previously sold their Irish wealth management business to Brewin Dolphin in 2019.
+This transaction resulted in the combination of the two firms, leading to approximately £115 billion in assets under management.